 McGill University charges an average tuition fee of 8,000 CAD/year, and the University of Montreal charges an average tuition fee of 10,000 CAD/year.

-There are plenty of scholarships canada for International students.
+There are plenty of scholarships in canada for International students.
 Deserving students can choose from a variety of scholarships they can apply for.
 Canadian Scholarships fall into three different segments - Government Scholarships, Non-governmental Scholarships to study in Canada and Scholarships by Universities.
-There are scholarships for all degrees, from Graduate to Masters to Post Graduate.
+There are scholarships for all degrees, from Graduate to Masters in Canada, and they help in reducing the cost of study in Canada for international students.

 |Government Scholarships||International Student Scholarships at Humber College Canada|